Message#

 callback

-A previously defined function that is called when the robot is linked to another robot.
+A previously defined function that runs when the robot is linked with another robot.

 args